-Usually, Selfridges try and beat their fiercest rivals (Liberty, John Lewis, et al) to the punch, fuelled by the knowledge that their festive decorations and souvenirs are incredibly popular with visitors from overseas, and a desire to give them as much time as possible to bring them home for Christmas.
+There often feels like a competition between Selfridges and their fiercest rivals (Liberty, John Lewis, et al) to beat each other to the punch.
+They all know that their festive decorations and souvenirs are incredibly popular with visitors near and far, and you’ve got to give them plenty of time to bring them home for Christmas.
 It’s Capitalism 101, baby.
 However, by now their Christmas selections have spread to other stores, and online, and the window displays are up because Christmas has well and truly arrived in London… and it’s only September

 Also published on Medium.